amitgupta223/Real-Time-Face-Mask-Detection-using-OpenCV-on-MacOS/README.md

 # Real-Time-Face-Mask-Detection-using-OpenCV-on-MacOS
-Going to use OpenCV to do real-time face mask detection from a live stream via our webcam.
+Going to use OpenCV to do real-time face mask detection from a live stream via our webcam on MacOS.

 # Mask Detection using MobilenetV2